jpjones76/SeisIO.jl/docs/src/Appendices/function_list.rst

 function:: w_time(W::Array{Int64,2}, fs::Float64)

 Convert matrix W from time windows (w[:,1]:w[:,2]) in integer μs from the Unix epoch (1970-01-01T00:00:00) to sparse delta-encoded time representation.
 Specify fs in Hz.

-********
-RandSeis
-********
-This submodule is used to quickly generate SeisIO structures with quasi-random field contents.
-Access it by typing "using SeisIO.RandSeis"

-* Channels have SEED-compliant IDs, sampling frequencies, and data types.
-* Channel data are randomly generated.
-* Some time gaps are automatically inserted into regularly-sampled data.
-* Instrument location parameters are randomly set.

-.. function:: C = randSeisChannel([,c=false, s=false])

-Generate a SeisChannel of random data.
-Specify c=true for campaign-style (irregularly-sampled) data (fs = 0.0); specify s=true to guarantee seismic data. s=true overrides c=true.

-.. function randSeisData([, c=0.2, s=0.6])

-Generate 8 to 24 channels of random seismic data as a SeisData object.

-* 100*c% of channels *after the first* will have irregularly-sampled data (fs = 0.0)
-* 100*s% of channels *after the first* are guaranteed to have seismic data.

-  randSeisData(N[, c=0.2, s=0.6])

-Generate N channels of random seismic data as a SeisData object.

-.. function:: randSeisEvent([, c=0.2, s=0.6])

-Generate a SeisEvent structure filled with random values.
-* 100*c% of channels *after the first* will have irregularly-sampled data (fs = 0.0)
-* 100*s% of channels *after the first* are guaranteed to have seismic data.

-.. function:: H = randSeisHdr()

-Generate a SeisHdr structure filled with random values.